arun-gupta/arun-gupta.github.io/cdk-eks/readme.md

 	mvn compile
 	```

 	NOTE: This will only create EKS control plane.
+Data Plane is tracked at https://github.com/awslabs/aws-cdk/issues/3100.

 - Deploy the stack:

 	```